bacpop/unitig-caller/README.md

 unitig-caller --call --graph graph.gfa --colours graph.bfg_colors --out out_prefix
 ```

-`--graph` is a pre-built bifrost graph .gfa, and `--colours` is it's associated colours file.
+`--graph` is a pre-built bifrost graph .gfa, and `--colours` is its associated colours file.

 #### For both call modes